rayhanmp/rayhan.id/src/content/posts/first-post.md

 ---
-title: "Lorem Ipsum"
+title: "It's the lorem ipsum"
 description: "This is my very first post using content collections."
 date: 2025-04-03
 is_published: true
 ---

-# Lorem Ipsum Dolor Sit Amet

 Welcome to this **dummy article**, created specifically to help you test your Astro-powered markdown blog setup.

-## Section 1: What is Lorem Ipsum?
+### Section 1: What is Lorem Ipsum?

 > "Lorem Ipsum is simply dummy text of the printing and typesetting industry."